patricknixon/spm-transitive/README.md

 # spm-transitive

-There are XCode frameworks and one SPM library.
+There are three XCode frameworks and one SPM library.
 The dependency graph is simply:

     XCodeFrameworkC -> XCodeFrameworkB -> XCodeFrameworkA -> SPMModule